Golf Tutorials

 What Exactly Is a Medal Round in Golf?

 At its core, a medal round is just another name for what is formally known as stroke play.
 If you've ever watched a professional tournament like The Masters or The U.S. Open on TV, you've been watching stroke play.
-It's the foundational format of competitive golf and the one most widely used in club championships and serious an amateur events around the globe.
+It's the foundational format of competitive golf and the one most widely used in club championships and serious amateur events around the globe.

 The concept is beautifully simple: the winner is the person who completes the 18 holes in the fewest total number of strokes.
 Every swing, every penalty stroke, every tap-in - it all gets added up.
 After 18 holes, you have a total score, and the player with the lowest number wins the medal.